World Vision is a Christian organisation that engages people to work towards eliminating poverty and its causes.

 More than 60 years of experience has taught us that the best way to change a child’s life is to transform their world.
 When a child’s community is stable and productive, the people around them can provide for their long-term wellbeing.

 You can help make this life-changing work possible.
-When you sponsor a child, you’re joining a community of generous Australians committed to bringing lasting change to children living in poverty.
+When you sponsor a child, you’re joining a community of generous people in Australia and around the world who are committed to bringing lasting change to children living in poverty.

 As a child sponsor, you can help change lives for $48 per month.
 You partner with us as we work with communities to develop and carry out projects to improve children’s wellbeing in the long term.
 Projects typically take place over 15 years or more.